Deep Deconfounded Content-based Tag Recommendation for UGC with Causal Intervention: Methodology

 \subsubsection{Bias-Variance Trade-off between DecRS and DecTag}

 Please note that the asymptotically consistency and unbiasedness properties of DecTag are never a free lunch.
-The estimator of DecRS has a low variance by adopting a deterministic hypothetical averaged uploader $\hat{\mathbf{u}}$ as the surrogate for the true uploader.
+The estimator of DecRS has a low variance by adopting a deterministic hypothetical averaged uploader $\hat{\bm{u}}$ as the surrogate for the true uploader.
 This may have an advantage if the datasets are small-scale or extremely sparse.
 In contrast, the stochastic MC-based sampling strategy introduced in DecTag requires a larger sample size $N^{s}$ to obtain equally low variance in estimation.
 Therefore, a higher training and testing complexity is generally expected for DecTag compared with DecRS.
 Previous work shows that it is possible to set $N^{s}=1$ to achieve a low variance provided that the batch size of uploaders is large \cite{kingma2013auto}.
 This strategy is adopted for training DecTag due to its simplicity.

-\subsubsection{Specific Form of $\mathbf{u}$ as Confounders}
+\subsubsection{Specific Form of $\bm{u}$ as Confounders}

-Since only unconfounded conditional distributions (for example, causal Markov kernels) can be faithfully estimated from confounded datasets \cite{pearl2016causal}, we first fit distribution $P(T \mid C,U)$ on dataset $\mathcal{D}$ for $N_{warm}$ epochs to warm up the model (see Algorithm \ref{alg:burn-in} for details).
-After the burn-in phase accomplishes, the hypothetical random uploader of the MC-based estimator is then used as the surrogate for true biased uploaders in $P(T \mid C,U)$ as Eq. (\ref{eq:monte}) to eliminate the uploader-induced confounding bias in tag selections.
+Since only conditional distributions can be faithfully estimated from confounded datasets \cite{pearl2016causal}, we first fit $P(T \mid C,U)$ on dataset $\mathcal{D}$ for $N_{warm}$ epochs to warm up the model.
+After the burn-in phase, the hypothetical random uploader of the MC-based estimator is then used as the surrogate for true biased uploaders in $P(T \mid C,U)$ as Eq. (\ref{eq:monte}) to eliminate the uploader-induced confounding bias in tag selections.